-We conjecture that if the initial set of objective vectors are (closest to the) EPO solutions for the extreme preference rays, i.e. positive axes of $\mathbb{R}^m$, and the boundary of attainable objective vectors $\partial\mathcal{O}$ is connected, then one can arbitrarily approximate the Pareto Front by increasing the depth of the above recursive procedure.
-Note that, the Pareto front $\mathbf{f}(\mathcal{P})\subset \partial \mathcal{O}$ may be disconnected.
-But due to the connected boundary assumption the trajectories of EPO Search can move between different portions of $\mathcal{P}$.
-In case of a bi-objective optimization with a connected Pareto front, a recursion depth of just $1$ can approximate the Pareto front.
-Because for $m=2$, the Pareto front will be at most a $1-$~dimensional manifold, and the trajectories of traced EPO Search are also $1-$~dimensional.
-This is further clarified through our empirical results in \S \ref{sec:appox_pf}.
+Note that, the PF $\mathbf{f}(\mathcal{P})\subset \partial \mathcal{O}$ may be disconnected.
+But the trajectories of EPO Search can move between different portions of $\mathcal{P}$ if $\mathcal{O}$ is one connected component, which for unconstrained MOO is trivially true, and for constrained MOO is true when the domain $\mathbb{X}$ is a connected component.
+In case of a bi-objective optimization with a connected PF, a recursion depth of just $1$ can approximate the PF.
+Because for $m=2$, the PF will be at most a $1$-dimensional manifold, and the trajectories of traced EPO Search are also $1$-dimensional.
+This is further clarified in our empirical results (\S \ref{sec:appox_pf}).